 Canada’s plan for spent nuclear fuel designed to adapt

-This is the fourth in a series of blogs from the Global Public Affairs webinar Nuclear Power: Part of Canada’s Energy Transition.
+This is the final in a series of blogs from the Global Public Affairs webinar Nuclear Power: Part of Canada’s Energy Transition.
 If you want to learn more from some of Canada’s top nuclear experts, don’t miss the previous blog in this series: When shutting down the world isn’t enough to fight climate change: Why nuclear?
 Why now? by Marla Orenstein.

 BY LISA FRIZZELL | Small modular reactors (SMRs) have been touted as the “next wave of nuclear innovation” by the federal government.
 And they’ve been called “the next big leap in the fight against climate change” in The Globe and Mail.